 She was right.

-He often disguised for his own convenience and admired being mobile in the impossibly concentrated market like a normal citizen.
-The attire wasn't obtrusive for the most part, and that's what mattered.
-The opportunity was prime, and he decided he wouldn't regret it.
-Yuuki guided him out of the store and directly in the puddles of marketers.
+Yuki guided him out of the store and directly in the puddles of marketers.
 She was ever visible to the townsmen and women, barefaced and nonconforming as her abysmal reputation.
-She stretched standards; her actions let gossipers huddle around markets flapping gums for days, and though it was at her expense, she was trained to be indifferent of rumors and glares.
+She stretched standards.
+Her actions let gossipers huddle around markets flapping gums for days and though it was at her expense, she was trained to be indifferent of rumors and glares.
 A feature unfound in women of any region.

 So he liked her carelessness of social views and her manner of reproving standards.
 She was out of the blue, refreshing, crisp like sunlight lancing the eye in the morning.

-At the ingression, Kaname lingered assessing the shadowed store.
+At the ingression Kaname lingered assessing the shadowed store.
 Through the murkiness, a silhouette wandered from a corner.
-A tense silence ensued, and he figured she hadn't seen the creature dive forward.
-She wouldn't deny purebloods were likely more instinctive compared to others, and to rival with his survival instincts was like enduring the dry decent weather without water.
+A tense silence ensued and he figured she hadn't seen the creature dive forward.
+She wouldn't deny purebloods were likely more instinctive compared to others and to rival his survival instincts was like enduring the dry decent weather without water.
 As Kaname hovered over her, she paused skeptically.

 A resounding crash blistered her ears.
-Yuuki looked over his arm to a creature carved inside a wall.
+Yuki looked over his arm to a creature carved inside a wall.
 He waved fragile fingers and whimpered her name.

 "What'd you do that for?"
 She growled.

 Kaname blinked at her legs, wondering if a day ordained him the chance to do horrible damage to them in as much as her constant foot aggression would append him with injuries were he not a pureblood.
 That was an interesting thought.
-If he had a choice of not being born a royal pureblood, he'd want to be a noble at least.
-An equitable level to Yuuki who'd receive and injure her ruthlessly in blasé fairness, and he could always assimilate her weaknesses and use it to his advantage.
+If he had a choice of not being born a royal pureblood he'd want to be a noble at least.
+An equitable level as Yuki who'd receive and injure her ruthlessly in blasé fairness and he could always assimilate her weaknesses and use it to his advantage.

 Wait.
-If he wasn't a pureblood, would she crave his blood?
+If he weren't a pureblood would she crave his blood?